JensLiebehenschel/AlgDat/README.md

 The intention is to deepen the undestanding by adapting and running the code.

 For more details please look into [the FAQs](FAQs.md).
+For a motivation what kind of information the notebooks provide, see some examples below.

 ## Important points when working with Jupiter Notebooks
 * For execution of the complete code in a notebook click on "Kernel", then on "Restart & Run All"